anmpahwa/TSP.jl/README.md

 - `ρ`     :   Reaction factor

 and an initial solution developed using one of the following methods,
-- Clarke and Wright Savings Algorithm   : `:cw`
+- Clarke and Wright Savings Algorithm   : `:savings`
 - Random Initialization                 : `:random`

 The ALNS metaheuristic iteratively removes a set of nodes using,